 Donors who have a sexually-transmitted disease, such as syphilis or gonorrhea, are deferred for one (1) year after completion of treatment.
 Donors with chlamydia are eligible if they are no longer under a doctor’s care.

 If you have had a Smallpox vaccination, you may not donate for 56 days following the vaccination date.
 In addition, you may not donate for 56 days if you have been exposed to someone who has had the vaccination.

-Donors who have had a tattoo are deferred for one (1) year from the procedure with the exception donors who received a tattoo at a medical facility.
+Donors who have a tattoo are deferred for one (1) year from the date of the procedure with the exception donors who received a tattoo at a medical facility.

-Donors are accepted in one (1) year or more has elapsed since the transfusion.
+Donors are eligible if one (1) year or more has elapsed since the transfusion.

-Donors are accepted in less than one (1) year if your own blood was used for your own transfusion
+Donors are eligible if less than one (1) year if your own blood was used for your own transfusion

 Click here for more detailed information on temporary and/or indefinite deferrals as a result of travel outside the United States.

 Click here for more detailed information on possible deferral as a result of traveling to a ZIKA endemic region (domestic or foreign).

 Donors must weigh a minimum of 110 pounds.